aoliver44/taxaHFE/README.md

 **Problem:** My SHAP analysis failed.

-**Fix:** Currently the SHAP analysis only supports a binary factor (2 levels), or a continous factor.
+**Fix:** Currently the SHAP analysis only supports a binary factor (2 levels), or a continous numeric.
 Make sure this is true for your data.

 ------------